 Queen’s University has discovered the effectiveness of interactive instruction.
 One article details how interactivity leads to better critical thinking and problem-solving abilities, as well as improved student attitudes towards the material.

-Online learning has caught the eye of many instructors as well, including Harvard professor Eric Mazur, who believes that active learning leads to active participation and more engagement.
+Online learning has caught the eye of many instructors, including Harvard professor Eric Mazur, who believes that active learning leads to active participation and engagement.

-The hybrid model works so well because students are working through realistic exercises rather than just passively consuming a lecture, pre-recorded content, and other unengaging material.
+The hybrid model works so well because students work through realistic exercises rather than just passively consuming a theoretical lecture, pre-recorded content, and other disengaging material.
 This type of learning experience builds a stronger understanding of the core content, improves knowledge retention, and exercises critical thinking and problem-solving skills.

-The advent of online training means more agile, scalable, and flexible methods to train business partners and customers.
-Modern business training is going the way of the hybrid model, as traditional on-site classrooms alone are not as effective.
+As travel becomes less essential, and remote working norms spread throughout the globe, modern business training is going the way of the hybrid model, as organizations realize that traditional on-site classrooms alone are not as effective.